syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/TreeMap-Elements.md

 ### Customize data labels

 The Data Label can be customized by using the `LabelStyle` property in LeafItemSettings.
-The font color, size, attribute and family can be customized using the `FontSize, FontAtrributes, FontFamily and Color` properties.
+The font color, size, attribute and family can be customized using the `FontSize, FontAttributes, FontFamily and Color` properties.

 {% tabs %}